SatoruMuto/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains 3 dropout layers in between each fulley connected layer in order to reduce overfitting.
 Also tarining data is splitted in "tarining data" and "validation data" for both pair of picture and steering angle.
-20% of data is used as validation data set, which are randomly seteclted by each trainig epoch.
+20% of data is used as validation data set.

 #### 3. Model parameter tuning